Netcracker/KubeMarine/documentation/Maintenance.md

 backup_location: /home/centos/backup-{cluster_name}-20201214-162731.tar.gz
 ```

-If `backup_location` is empty, the latest backup that is stored on control plane nodes in `/etc/kubemarine/backup.tar.gz` file will be used.
+If `backup_location` parameter value is empty, the latest backup that is stored on the control plane nodes in the `/etc/kubemarine/backup.tar.gz` file will be used.

 #### etcd Parameters